How to Assist Your Child in Developing Locomotor Skills

 - Games and Activities to Encourage the Development of Locomotor Skills

 - What Should Parents Do If They See Their Child Struggling With These Skills?

-Locomotor skills start developing in babies as young as 11 –12 months old.
+Locomotor skills start developing in babies as young as 11–12 months of age.
 Locomotor skills are an important part of the gross motor skills and should be developed from early on.
-If you’ve a little bundle of energy in your house, you must act soon to help develop locomotor skills in your child at the right time.
-Locomotor skills form the basis of the sports and leisure activities that a child takes part in as he grows up, hence the importance of these skills cannot be emphasised enough.
+If you have a little bundle of energy in your house, you must act soon to help develop locomotor skills in your child at the right time.
+Locomotor skills form the basis of sports and leisure activities that a child takes part in as he grows up, hence the importance of these skills cannot be emphasised enough.
 Let’s understand in detail what are locomotor skills and how you can develop these skills in your child.

 What Are Locomotor Skills?

 There isn’t an exact definition of locomotor skills, but they can be defined as the basic ways of movement and coordination that form a foundation for the physical health of the kids.
 As mentioned above, locomotor skills are a part of gross motor skills which begin to develop in children after they turn one year of age.
 Walking is the first locomotor skill that develops in a baby, and soon others follow too.